jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 frequently without learning which clients visited which websites.

-This problem can be solved by combining a binary search with a subroutine solving the private "prefix histogram" subproblem.
-The goal of this subproblem is to count how many of the input strings begin with each of a sequence of candidate prefixes.
-This subproblem can be solved using a Verifiable Distributed Aggregation Function, or VDAF
+This problem can be solved by combining a binary search with a subroutine solving the simpler "prefix histogram" problem.
+The goal of this problem is to count how many of the input strings begin with each of a sequence of candidate prefixes.
+This problem can be solved using a Verifiable Distributed Aggregation Function, or VDAF {{!VDAF=I-D.draft-irtf-cfrg-vdaf-11}}.

-{{!VDAF=I-D.draft-irtf-cfrg-vdaf-11}}.
-(TODO Update the VDAF reference to draft 12.)
-In particular, the Poplar1 VDAF described in {{Section 8 of !VDAF}}
+> TODO Update the VDAF reference to draft 12 (issue \#34).
+Note that we're
+> currently in sync with an unpublished version of the draft.
+The repository is
+> https://github.com/cfrg/draft-irtf-cfrg-vdaf and the commit is
+> ea39dccccc83988029fd667555aa45f6589195b2.

-describes how to distribute this computation amongst two aggregation servers such that, as long as one server is honest, no individual's input is observed in the clear.
+The Poplar1 VDAF specified in {{Section 8 of !VDAF}} describes how to distribute this computation amongst two aggregation servers such that, as long as one server is honest, no individual's input is observed in the clear.
 At the same time, Poplar1 allows the servers to detect and remove any invalid measurements that would otherwise corrupt the computation.

 This document describes Mastic {{MPDST24}}, a VDAF for the following, more general functionality: each client holds an input and an associated weight, and